-In addition to social media that allow you to do native ads with a much lower budget than traditional and space selling platforms, there are many magazines, blogs, publishers, newspapers that allow the publication of native content.
+In addition to social media that allow you to do native ads with a much lower budget than traditional and space-selling platforms, there are many magazines, blogs, publishers, and newspapers that allow the publication of native content.

 It’s up to you, of course, to choose the right ones: you’ll look for those that deal with the same topics as the content you want to publish, the spaces that guarantee you an ad hoc audience, and a number of users appropriate to the objectives of your strategy.

 The secret, however, is to publish in those spaces that with the least amount of time and money, allow you to get as close as possible to the goal.

 Experiment with different content formats on different media.
 Don’t forget to keep track of your actions.

 Check the data daily, especially in the initial phase because it will be the right time to see if your experiments are successful or if you have to cut the dry branches.